Improper Revenue Recognition

 SEC Whistleblower Awards

-Since 2011, the SEC has paid more than $158 million to whistleblowers.
+Since 2011, the SEC has paid more than $376 million to whistleblowers.
 In fact, one tip about accounting violations that improperly inflated revenue by $80 million has already resulted in a $22 million SEC award.
-The largest award to date is more than $30 million.
-These tips from whistleblowers have lead the SEC to successful enforcements actions resulting in more than $1 billion in financial remedies.
+The largest SEC whistleblower awards to date are:

 For more information about whistleblower rewards and bounties, contact the SEC whistleblower lawyers at Zuckerman Law at 202-262-8959.
 To learn more about the SEC Whistleblower Program, download the eBook SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.